thickliaison/clearpillar-platform/README.md

 # How to Deploy
 To push the code to production, AWS Lightsail uses the domain as the server (it has been configured that way--http://localhost:3001 is proxied).
 This means that you **must replace** ALL http://localhost:3001 with https://clearpillar.us in the client-side files axios requests.
 Failure to do so will result in a 503 error.

 *Note: This method is consistently removing and pushing new code.
 There must be another way that is easier or less time-consuming.
 Maybe a script.
 Or using FileZilla.
-Something like that.*
+Something like that.
+Could probably try doing git fetch/pull.*

 *Also, it's important that any **current processes are killed** before trying to use ``sudo rm -rf`` or you face a headache trying to fix it.*